bluegrass-devs/python_immersion/README.md

-# Python Data Science Immersion Course - 2018
+# Python Data Science Immersion Course

-This is a 5-part course focusing on Python for data science.
-Each of these sections is meant to discuss the following topic areas:
+This is a course focusing on Python for data science.
+There are 5 initial sections intended to progress students from zero Python experience to an intermediate level of data analysis:

 1. Introduction to Python Programming Language - Part 1
 2. Introduction to Python Programming Language - Part 2